quiltdata/quilt/docs/Catalog/SearchQuery.md

 shortcut for searching all objects and packages in an Amazon S3 bucket.

-> Quilt uses ElasticSearch 6.7 [query string
+> Quilt uses Elasticsearch 6.7 [query string
 > syntax](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/query-dsl-query-string-query.html#query-string-syntax).

 The following are all valid search parameters: